seinoxygen/jquery-validation/README.md

 ## Initialize

 #### Normal
-This way the plugin will validate fields on keyup.
+This way the plugin will validate fields on keyup and/or checkboxes, radio buttons and selects change their state.
 ```javascript
 $('.validate').validate();
 ```